 If the SSA agrees you can’t perform work at your most recent job or past work, they will look to see if there’s any other type of work you can perform with your condition.
 Factors beyond your condition are considered here, including your age, education level, and job skills.

-Other Situations That May Qualify
+Other Situations That May Qualify for SSD

 - Being blind or having low vision

 Each of these follows different rules in terms of how benefits get awarded.
 If you follow into any of these categories, talk to your Social Security Disability lawyer or local SSA office for eligibility details that apply to you.

 Most workers in the United States have paid into Social Security Disability their entire lives.
 The purpose of SSD is to assist those who need help paying bills and supporting themselves and their families because of their disabilities.

 Unfortunately, 70% of SSD claims get denied for various reasons.
 You may be denied for:

 - Not following the instructions on the application

 - Not providing enough information or evidence to support your disability claim